 Cuba makes it difficult if not impossible for her citizens to leave and travel the world, not least because of the financial straits most are in, staying in a Casa Particular helps the Cuban people interact with people of the world without leaving their own home.

-Staying in a Casa Particular helps you connect with the people of Cuba who have their ear to ground as to current situations, like the Cuban Fuel Shortage of 2019 – here’s what you should do if you’re going to be there during that time.
+Staying in a Casa Particular helps you connect with the people of Cuba who have their ear to ground as to current situations.

 Are Casa Particulars Legal?